Lil Uzi Vert: 2017: Luv Is Rage 2

 "XO Tour Llif3"'s significant popularity on SoundCloud resulted in Woods playing it live on the European leg of the Weeknd's tour and was subsequently released as an official single.
-On April 4, 2017, "XO Tour Llif3" debuted on Billboard Hot 100 at number 49 and peaked at number seven, becoming the rapper's highest-charting song, being certified six-times platinum as of August 2018.
+On April 4, 2017, "XO Tour Llif3" debuted on Billboard Hot 100 at number 49 and peaked at number seven, becoming the rapper's highest-charting song, being certified fourteen-times platinum as of December 2024.

 Luv Is Rage 2 was delayed from an unspecified due date on April 2, 2017, with Woods blaming it on DJ Drama.
 On April 9, Don Cannon confirmed the project would not be released "any time soon" but confirmed that "XO Tour Llif3" would appear on the album.
 Woods was featured on fellow rapper Playboi Carti's single "Wokeuplikethis".
 It was released on April 7, 2017, and is from Carti's debut commercial mixtape, Playboi Carti (2017).
 The single was performed by the pair at Coachella 2017.

 Woods was featured alongside ASAP Rocky, Playboi Carti, Quavo and Frank Ocean on ASAP Mob's single "Raf".
 The single was released by surprise on May 15, 2017, and is from the collective's second studio album, Cozy Tapes Vol. 2: Too Cozy.

 In early August, hip hop media personality DJ Akademiks claimed that Luv Is Rage 2 would release within 30 days.
 On August 24, 2017, Luv Is Rage 2 was announced for a surprise release at midnight and on August 25, Lil Uzi Vert released the album which included top ten single, "XO Tour Llif3" as the lead single.

 "Wokeuplikethis" was eventually certified platinum and peaked at number 76 on the Billboard Hot 100.
 The album debuted at number one on the Billboard 200 albums chart, with 135,000 album-equivalent units and has since been certified platinum.
 The album also created ten Billboard Hot 100 charting tracks, with two, "The Way Life Goes", featuring Oh Wonder, and "Sauce It Up" becoming singles.
 During British singer Ed Sheeran's set at the Video Music Awards, Woods and Sheeran performed a medley of "XO Tour Llif3" and Sheeran's chart-topping single, "Shape Of You".